wp-plugins/ratings/readme.txt

 == Description ==

 = ★ ★ ★ ★ ★ =
-= ☆ ☆ ☆ ☆ ☆ =
+RATING WIDGET IS STANDALONE PLUGIN/WIDGET TO MAKE YOUR OWN RATING, VOTING, REVIEW OR JUST POLLING = ☆ ☆ ☆ ☆ ☆ =

 Rating - Ratings widget - simple plugin to create Rating widget for website Visitors.